jacques-dup/karchives/docs/religion/organizations/chantry_of_the_sisters.md

 ---
-title: Organization - The Chantry of the Sisters
+title: The Chantry of the Sisters
 summary: A description of the The Chantry of the Sisters, church of the Daughters of Chaos.
 authors:
   - Jacques du Plessis